nicebyun/k8s-training/modules/install-nginx-ingress.md

     helm install --name nginx-ingress stable/nginx-ingress --set rbac.create=true
     ```

-    We will need to take note of configuration we will be able to apply to our ingress instances, and of loadBalancer IP.
+    We will need to take note of configuration notes after helm install so we will be able to use it for our deployments.
+In particular we will take note of LoadBalancer IP and tls configuration.

     If you want to watch as the ingress gets bound to IP run this command:
     ```console